microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/01-TimeSeriesForecasting.md

 regular time points.
 It is a sequence taken at successive equally spaced time points.
 For example, weather data collected every hour or stock data collected every day or sensor data collected every minute.
-As a result, we see a trend and seasonality in time series datasets.
-It is this temporal nature that makes them different from other conventional datasets and warrants a different type of modelling.
+As a result, we see a trend and seasonality in time-series datasets.
+It is this temporal nature that makes them different from other conventional datasets and warrants a different type of modeling.
 We will cover that in this challenge as forecasting is one of the most common and prevalent tasks in Machine Learning.

 ## Description

 1. Create and setup a new project in Azure DevOps

-    1. Import quickstart code from **github repo** (actually you will need to fork the repo into your own git account and then import it)
+    1. Import quickstart code from "EnterRepoURLHere"

     2. Create new service connections in Project Settings for your Azure ML service and Azure Subscription using service principal

-    3. Clone the project in VS Code

 2. Install library requirements to setup your environment:
     *pip install -r ./environment_setup/requirements.txt*